google/zetasql/docs/data-types.md

 + Equality comparisons for array data types are supported as long as the element types are the same, and the element types are comparable.
-Less than and greater than comparisons are not supported.
+Less than and greater than comparisons aren't supported.
 + Equality comparisons for structs are supported field by field, in field order.
 Field names are ignored.
-Less than and greater than comparisons are not supported.
+Less than and greater than comparisons aren't supported.
 + To compare geography values, use [ST_Equals][st-equals].
 + When comparing ranges, the lower bounds are compared.
 If the lower bounds are equal, the upper bounds are compared, instead.